Pattern Avoidance for Random Permutations: Consecutive pattern avoidance of Mallows permutations

 \subsubsection{Other patterns of length 3}

 We now demonstrate the dependence of the total variation bound on $q$ for the small patterns 132, 213, 231, and 312.
-In this section, we again recall that $\overline{\Gamma}_m$ denotes the set of all $m$-tuples with consecutive elements in $\{1,2,\ldots, n\}$, and for a given $\alpha \in \overline{\Gamma}_3$, $X_\alpha$ denotes the indicator random variable defined in \eqref{eq:indicator}.
+In this section, we again recall that $\overline{J}_m$ denotes the set of all $m$-tuples with consecutive elements in $\{1,2,\ldots, n\}$, and for a given $\alpha \in \overline{J}_3$, $X_\alpha$ denotes the indicator random variable defined in \eqref{eq:indicator}.

 For $\tau=132$, we have $\e X_\alpha = {q}/{I_3(q)}$, and there can be no consecutive occurrences of $\tau$ that overlap with two indices.
-The only possible ways in which we can have one overlapping index are the patterns 13254, 15243, and 14253.
+The only possible ways to have one overlapping index are the patterns 13254, 15243, and 14253.
 In these cases, we have

-Letting $W = \sum_{\alpha \in \overline{\Gamma}_3} \e X_\alpha$ and defining $Y$ as an independent Poisson random variable with expectation $\lambda = \e W = {(n-3)\, q}/{I_3(q)}$, the total variation distance bound is given by
+Letting $W = \sum_{\alpha \in \overline{J}_3} \e X_\alpha$ and defining $Y$ as an independent Poisson random variable with expectation $\lambda = \e W = {(n-3)\, q}/{I_3(q)}$, the total variation distance bound is given by